RyanXinOne/UoMBbEn/README.md

 + Display UK time.
 + Customize live sessions portal.
 (Provide direct access to virtual classroom)
 + Hide any portlet as you wish.
++ Use keyboard to control embeded videos.
++ Apply embeded videos in Video Portal.